I’ve been rewatching old episodes of MacGyver on Hulu as I wrapped Christmas gifts. They’re just as thrilling as when I was a kid.

-Sure, the show could be sluggish, have hokey exposition, forced humor, laughably earnest melodrama and plot holes big enough to drive a panda through, but, gah, everybody knows you don’t “drive” pandas.
+Sure, the show could be sluggish, have hokey exposition, forced humor, laughably earnest melodrama, and plot holes big enough to drive a panda through, but, gah, everybody knows you don’t “drive” pandas.

 Yeah, it was dopey.
-Yet Henry Winkler was the producer, so you’d be correctamundo in thinking the show was cool.
+But Henry Winkler was the producer, so you’d be correctamundo in thinking the show was cool.
 Were some of MacGyver’s stunts jump-the-shark moments?
 Maybe.
 But mock the nostalgia of MacGyver at your peril, because at the end of the day, Fonzie jumped over a shark on water skis and you didn’t.

-Because with a pure heart, it’s not difficult to shift standards and appreciate MacGyver for what it accomplished.
+With a pure heart, it’s not difficult to shift standards and appreciate MacGyver for what it accomplished.
 Revisiting MacGyver is still worthwhile, as the charm of the show holds up.
 Personally, the show’s anti-gun stance remains one of my favorite aspects.
 MacGyver was always portrayed as a man’s man, yet he refused to be violent.
 His superpower was his brain.
 That’s revolutionary, even today.

 MacGyver was my favorite TV show as a kid.
 And, surely, it deserves some sort of special award for making science seem cool.